The Language Barrier in Thailand

 |Emergency Service||Contact Number|

 |Ambulance & Rescue Service||1554|

-If you are unable to get through to speak to an English speaking agent, you could contact the tourist police in order to arrange an ambulance.
-The number for the tourist police is 1155.
+If you are unable to get through to speak to an English speaking agent, contact the tourist police.

 Health in Thailand

-Anyone who is looking to visit or live in Thailand should seek their GP’s medical advice no later than 8 weeks before leaving the UK.
-This is to allow any necessary medical treatment to be scheduled in before leaving for Thailand.
+Anyone who is looking to visit or live in Thailand should seek a GP’s medical advice no later than 8 weeks before leaving the UK, to allow any necessary medical treatment to be scheduled in before leaving for Thailand.
 It also means that all vaccines and treatments can be successfully completed ahead of time.
 Aside from the standard MMR and Tetanus top-ups that are always recommended in the UK, other injections/medication suggested could be for Diphtheria, Hepatitis A & B, Rabies, Typhoid, and Japanese Encephalitis.
 Any over the age of 1 who is travelling to Thailand from, or via, a country that has a Yellow fever risk, will need to produce a Yellow fever vaccination certificate upon entry.

 Like in the UK, Thailand has both private and public health services.
-The public healthcare services in Thailand often fall below the UK’s expectations but the private healthcare is considered amongst the best in East Asia.
+The public healthcare services in Thailand can often fall below the UK’s expectations, but the private healthcare is considered among the best in East Asia.
 Private healthcare can be expensive, which is why good comprehensive health insurance is highly recommended when living in Thailand.

 Driving while Living in Thailand

-When living in Thailand, you will need to be even more alert on the roads that you are in the UK.
-This is because of the high number of motorcycles and mopeds that are on the roads.
-This means there is a high risk of motorcycle accidents and can make the roads a dangerous place for new drivers to the country.
+When living in Thailand you will need to be even more alert on the roads than in the UK, because of the high number of motorcycles and mopeds.
+There is a high risk of motorcycle accidents, and these can make the roads a dangerous place for new drivers in the country.